uploadersoasis/Adblock_Filter_List/README.md

     5. Rules in this list redirect normal YouTube video links to an embedded version of the video which displays it in the entire page/tab rather than on a normal YouTube page.
-        Another advantage of this is that standard Youtube ads are not run in the embedded video player.
+        Another advantage of this is that standard YouTube ads are not run in the embedded video player.
         The downside of this though is that some videos, such as the free ad-supported movies from Google Play, will not play in the embedded player, and it will